Home

 Cybercriminals are actually a smaller problem, they're not really interested in everyone.
 The most dangerous criminals are corporations and marketing experts — they want everyone's information.

-The new business model for many companies is to provide free content or service in exchange for a person's data.
+The new business model for many companies is to provide free content or services in exchange for a person's data.
 Many of us accept this — we often accept long and confusing documents with terms and conditions — in fact, we do not object to some information being collected in exchange for free service.
 With increasing digitalization, we unconsciously giveaway a huge amount of information about ourselves every day, receiving much less than we thought in return.

 We are also losing one small detail.
-Since our data is then stored in proprietary repositories, out of our sight, we lose direct control over that data and choice when and with whom to share it.
+Since our data is then stored in proprietary repositories, out of our sight, we lose direct control over that data and choose when and with whom to share it.
 Moreover, we often do not have the opportunity to revoke access to those data for companies that we would rather not share, especially with third parties — it is just all or nothing.
 Are you sure that all the services you are using are concerned about security and will never use your data against you?
 Well, I'm not sure.

 And I haven't said anything about the government yet, in the post-cambridge-analytica-snowden world I don't know what I can add there.